i2h3/rivers/README.md

 - **Rotation**: the file backend rotates the active log file once a configurable size threshold is reached.
 - **Compression**: rotated files are compressed in place with Apple's `lzfse` algorithm.
 - **Pluggable backends**: ship to JSON-lines on disk for production, or to Apple's unified logging system for tests and development.
+- **Reader included**: Convenienty load a flat array of messages from a folder of log files, including decompression.
+- **Customizable value transformers**: You can define output formatting for any type arbitrarily.

 ## Quick start